Loading Events

 October 24 : 6:00 pm - 9:00 pm

-The Fifth Avenue Hotel is pleased to present an evening of conversation and performance coinciding with The Metropolitan Opera’s production of Ainadamar and following Marcel Dzama’s recent contribution to the 2023 Performa Biennial, To live on the Moon (For Lorca).
+The Fifth Avenue Hotel is pleased to present an evening of conversation and performance coinciding with The Metropolitan Opera’s production of Ainadamar and following Marcel Dzama’s recent contribution to the 2023 Performa Biennial, To live on the Moon (For Lorca), which includes a film component that will be screened at the event.

 Both highlighting and celebrating the dichotomy between two revered institutions dedicated to the art of performance, this program pairs the classical and the conceptual—uptown and downtown—to explore how the legacy of legendary poet-playwright Federico García Lorca continues to inspire artists across disciplines and has resulted in two distinct outcomes.